fortunecookies/overview/README.md

 __FortuneCookies is a game.__ Players collect and trade FortuneCookies to maximize their GoodFortune, a form of digital luck that exhibits special powers.

-__FortuneCookies is art.__ Each FortuneCookie batch is designed in collaboration with a special artist.
-Everything from the number of FortuneCookies produced, to the surprise inside,
+__FortuneCookies are art.__ Each FortuneCookies batch is designed in collaboration with a unique artist.
+Everything from the design of the charm and the surprise inside, to the number of FortuneCookies produced and sale mechanism, is part of the artist's intended experience.

 __FortuneCooies is crypto.__
 info